colizz/HiggsCP/README.md

 >- Run `Marlin reco_001.xml` and wait for years.

 ## Setup
-Like normal [*`Marlin` framework*](https://github.com/iLCSoft/Marlin), codes are established under `src/`, head files under `include/`, and a steering file `steer.xml` is needed to define Marlin Processor.
+Like normal [*`Marlin` framework*](https://github.com/iLCSoft/Marlin), codes are established under `src/`, head files under `include/`, and a steering file `steer.xml` is required to define Marlin Processor.
 To setup the package, run the code under a machine where `Marlin` is already installed.

 ```sh
 git clone https://:@gitlab.cern.ch:8443/coli/HiggsCP.git HiggsCP